ecks0/syx/README.md

 ### Profile keys and values

-Profile keys and values are analogous to long command-line argument names and values, but with no dashes, and `_` in place of `-`.
+Profile keys and values are analogous to long command-line argument names and values, where keys have no prefix dashes, and use `_` in place of `-`.

 The following command-line arguments may be used in a profile:
 - `--cpu-*`
 - `--cpufreq-*`
-- `--drm-*`
+- `--i915-*`
 - `--nvml-*`
 - `--pstate-*`
 - `--rapl-*`